Mapwright home page

-FAQ: How to choose an ISO 9001 quality consultant - 15 questions to ask
+How to choose an ISO 9001 quality consultant

-If they do mind, they probably don’t want your business.
-And you don't want them.
+If they do, they probably don't want your business.
+And you certainly don't want them.

-But you should ask your questions at a reasonable time, not just for price-shopping or tyre-kicking.
-What's 'reasonable'?
-It might be when you meet.
-And you should expect any good consultant to want to know something about your particular situation before offering either advice or a price estimate.
+But you should choose a reasonable time to ask your questions.
+When is that?
+Perhaps when you meet.
+Or at a mutually arranged time.
+But do expect any good consultant to want to know something about your particular situation before offering you advice or a price.

-What isn’t reasonable: to phone up out of the blue and expect a busy consultant (if we're good, we're usually busy) to stop whatever they are doing and give you an immediate cost, or answer all your questions on the spot.
+What isn’t reasonable: phoning up out of the blue and expecting a busy consultant (if we're good, we're usually busy) to stop whatever they are doing and give you an immediate specific quote and/or provide a large amount of information right then and there.
 Especially if you've never even met or spoken before.
-That said, we'd be very happy to talk to you, especially once you've read through some of the information on our site to cover the basics.
+To make best use of their time, I suggest you read some of the most frequent questions on ISO 9001 on our website.

 2. How long have you been in the field of quality management?
 And as a consultant?